- What is overjustification effect

 The overjustification effect is controversial because it challenges previous psychological findings on the effectiveness of reinforcement in altering animal and human behavior.

-Both theories have merit under different conditions, and finding the right balance can be a tricky thing for parents.
+Both theories have merit under different conditions, and finding the right balance can be tricky thing for parents.

 Form of reward